-Our project adapts a former government-run furniture showroom, in a landmarked late-modern building directly across Warsaw’s imposing Ministry of Culture building.
-The museum’s director has called late-modernism to be Poland’s only national “style,” giving great importance to adapting the structure for a new life as a national museum.
+Our project adapts a former government-run furniture showroom, in a landmarked late-modern building directly across from Warsaw’s imposing Ministry of Culture building.
+The museum’s director has called late-modernism Poland’s only national “style,” giving great importance to adapting the structure for a new life as a national museum.

 The project both clarifies the bold cast-concrete structure, and re-imagines how it can be used.
 Though a series of strategic insertions in the atrium and the lobby, SO–IL’s design opens up the ground floor space, adds an auditorium, and reconfigures the retail circulation to encourage exploration, and to produce different exhibition environments.

 Museum of Modern Art, Warsaw

 Galleries, cafe, theater, bookstore, education classrooms

 Florian Idenburg, Jing Liu, Ilias Papageorgiou, Ted Baab, Andre Herrero, Gunho Kim